Perspective

 03 — Evolving the culture

-At Zalando, we have the AI-obsessed, the AI-terrified, and everything in between.
-That gap was widening faster than organic learning could close it — and hoping people would figure it out individually wasn't a strategy.
+At Zalando design, we have the AI-obsessed, the AI-terrified, and everyone in between, a gap widening faster than organic learning could close.
+Hoping people would figure it out alone wasn't a strategy.

-So I organised Zalando's AI Design Day: an internal conference with external speakers, teams sharing real wins and learnings, and hands-on workshops running in parallel — from Claude 101 to building Figma plugins to getting comfortable with our AI design system.
+So I organised Zalando's AI Design Day: an internal conference sharing real wins and failures, with hands-on workshops in parallel, from Claude 101 to Figma plugins to our AI design system.

 04 — Project set-up

-From there, the same setup feeds into market research, conversion principles, and pattern detection.
-Teams get into solution space faster, with fewer false starts.
+From there, the same setup feeds into market research, conversion principles, and pattern detection, getting teams into solution space faster, with fewer false starts.

 The through-line